 Check out these recommendations for vetting potential real estate agents, and you’ll find the selling process far smoother.

 After All This IS a Job Interview: Signing up with a real estate agent is actually hiring an individual to perform a service, so treat it like any job interview – where you are the employer.
-Ask questions, interview more than one candidate and make a final decision when you are comfortable with the individual, after you have done your Homework!
+David Albert Broker-Owner of PIERVIEW PROPERTIES Real Estate always says - Ask questions, interview more than one candidate and make a final decision when you are comfortable with the individual, after you have done your Homework!

 As many as 2 out of 3 buyers and sellers select the first agent they meet, which can easily end in disaster if rushed.